Zutendaal APS-2 maintenance director amazed by host nation workforce knowledge, capabilities

-Bill Bravo is the maintenance director at the Zutendaal Army Prepositioned Stock-2 worksite, Army Field Support Battalion Benelux, 405th Army Field Support Brigade.
-He said he is amazed at the level of understanding the Belgium host nation maintenance workforce brings to the table every day.
+Assigned: Zutendaal Army Prepositioned Stock-2 worksite, Army Field Support Battalion Benelux, 405th Army Field Support Brigade

 |Date Taken: